OpenNebula/one-swap/README.md

 	`--vddk [path to vddk lib]`

 	For faster conversion speeds, you can use VDDK VMware library by using `--vddk` option.
 You can use either the ESXi options `EOPTS` or the VDDK option, but not both.
+This also does not work with the custom conversion method.

 	***Converting Network Interfaces***